opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 If any sub-xsheets are used in the scene, they are displayed after the main xsheet where they are exposed.

-The information displayed in the header and the appearance of the HTML table can be set by editing the following files located in the folder ``OpenToonz 1.x stuff\profiles\layouts\settings`` :
+The information displayed in the header and the appearance of the HTML table can be set by editing the following files located in the folder ``OpenToonz_stuff\profiles\layouts\settings`` :

 - ``xsheet_html.xml``  contains the information used for the HTML xsheet header, and the size for the tables used to represent the xsheet content.